antonyebrown/Eve_TimeSeries/README.md

 We'll also include the following events as transformation functions:

-*Northern conflict
+* Northern conflict
-*War begins
+* War begins
-*FWST
+* FWST
-*M2
+* M2
-*1DQ siege
+* 1DQ siege

 *(Note: Panfam joined the war later than the others, which is reflected in their "War begins" tranformation function)*

-Each of these factors affected the groups in slightly different ways, which our modeling accounts for (see the technical details for more information).
+Each of these factors affected the groups in slightly different ways, which is taken into account through our modeling.
 Since we know the interruptions affected player participation, we should not remove them from the model based on significance alone.
 We should instead use the relative strength/weakness of these values to draw further conclusions.

 There are a ton of different ways to choose the variables and their form of impact in these types of models- but luckily, most statistics programs can automatically calculate and choose the best values for you.
 This is important since as we know, while Eve players as a whole may act in similar ways, each specific group can have different motivating factors and influences for participation.

 Finally, the further out you go in your prediction, the greater the chances for error.
 We will be conservative and forecast 10 weeks out from the latest available data point.

-# Why Can't We Just Use a Simple Moving Average or Simple Exponential Smoothing?
+### Why Can't We Just Use a Simple Moving Average or Simple Exponential Smoothing?

 The reason people use SMAs for, say, long term stock trading, is because we purposely want to assign less significance to rapid swings and shifts.
 Clearly, choosing a long term investment based on short-term trends would be a mistake.
 Additionally, we make the assumption that each point of data within the calculated range is equal (they have the same "reason" behind the value).